avvo/coding-style/README.md

 ## Collections

-* Prefer literal array and hash creation notation (unless you need to pass parameters to their constructors, that is).
+* Use literal array and hash creation notation (unless you need to pass parameters to their constructors, that is).

     ```Ruby